filipherle/ewat/README.md

     git clone https://github.com/filipherle/ewat

-Change directory, and then run the installer script (Must be root or have superuser permissions):
+Change directory, and then run the program (Must be root or have superuser permissions):

     cd ewat/
     sudo python3 EWAT.py

 EWAT will install of the necessary dependencies for you.
 Other platforms will be supported in the future.

-Once finished, execute with:

-    ewat

 ## To-Do List
 - google dorker